RyanLamansky/node-webpack-hmr/README.md

 ## Structure

-- For the most part, your working directory is /src, relative to the repo root.
-The rest of this list is relative to /src.
-- Client and server code are in the /app folder, inside the client.ts and server.ts files.
+Source code is in the /src folder.

-  - During development, edits to either of these files are "hot"--the client JS is reloaded and it is re-run in-place without refreshing the page.
+- During development, edits to files referenced via client.ts and server.ts are "hot"--the client JS is reloaded and it is re-run in-place without refreshing the page.
 Server edits are apparent on the next HTTP request.
 - package.json is the NPM package list.
 The included items are the bare minimum.
 - start.js is the Node entry point for development.
 It creates two webpack middleware instances--one for the client bundle, and one for the server bundle--and runs them simultaneously.
-- tsconfig.json is the TypeScript configuration.
+- productionStart.ts is the entry point for production builds.
 - webpack.config.js is the script file that configures webpack.

 ## Extending